noahlevenson/webrtc-test/readme.md

+HOW TO USE THIS THING:

+Set up two computers.
+Let's call one of them Alice and the other one Bob.
+We're going to establish a WebRTC connection between them, using email as the signaling mechanism.

+STEPS:

+1. On both Alice and Bob, host index.html on a local webserver, and navigate to it in the browser.
+Open up the console.
+All the important information will be logged there.

+2. On Alice, click "make offer".
+This generates SDP metadata for the offering peer, and a few ms later, you'll see ICE candidates start to roll in, as the WebRTC API uses your browser's integrated STUN client to perform NAT traversal and apply ICE heuristics to rank your connectivity options.

+3. Copy the offer -- it's the object that begins with "type: offer" -- and the topmost candidate object, and paste them into an email.
+We're signalling that information to Bob!

+4. On Bob, grab the aforementioned email.
+Cut and paste the offer object into the input box, and click "accept offer".
+This will generate an answer, and you'll see ICE candidates roll in as before.
+Now cut and paste the candidate object from the email into the input box, and click "add ice candidate".

+5. We're not done with Bob yet: Copy the answer -- it's the object that begins with "type: answer" -- and paste it into an email.
+We're signalling that information to Alice!

+6. On Alice, grab the aforementioned email.
+Cut and paste the answer object into the input box and click "accept answer".
+You should see a message indicating that the data channel is open, and the "send msg" button should become enabled.
+You can now type into the input box on both Alice and Bob and send messages back and forth without an intermediary.
+Note that for some reason, we didn't have paste Bob's ice candidate to Alice -- I'm not sure why that is.

 AREAS FOR THINKING/INNOVATION:

 1. The STUN/TURN server requirement is centralizing and kind of defeats the purpose here.
 Is there a way to create a distributed STUN/TURN server?
 What about alternative methods to getting around NAT (like hole punching?)
 Can we get around NAT in a different way and construct a valid session description?